Committing to Community Safety through the iPromise Campaigns

-Our spring 2015 iPromise campaign continues to focus on teen drivers but also offers incentives to all drivers who take our iPromise pledge.
+Our 2016 iPromise campaign continues to focus on teen drivers but also offers incentives to all drivers who take our iPromise pledge.
 The first component offers high schools a way to partner with us in helping deliver the message that texting and driving don’t mix.
 When high school students take the iPromise pledge, they will be prompted to also list their high school.
-We will then award the three high schools with the highest number of teens who pledge (minimum participation required) with unrestricted prize monies of $1,500, $1,000 and $500.
-Along with the awards to the high schools, we will also randomly select among all iPromise pledgers, including teens, and give away free iPad minis.
+We will then award the students who represented their schools and collected the highest number of teen pledges with unrestricted prize monies of $1,250, $750, $500 and $100 Visa gift card.
+Along with the awards to the high schools, we will also randomly select among all iPromise pledgers, and give away 5 Teen Safe Drive Alert devices.

 Why the Luhrsen Law Group Cares about Distracted Driving